Raise the Colours (organisation): Flag raising

-Raise the Colours was co-founded by Bridge and Stanley, who are its directors.
-The organisation has attached Union and England flags to lampposts in a number of suburbs in Birmingham and villages in Worcestershire, including Stirchley, Harborne, Alvechurch, Barnt Green and Blackwell.
-Stanley has stated that "We want to cover the city centre at some point".
+The organisation has attached Union and England flags to lampposts in a number of suburbs in Birmingham and villages in Worcestershire, including Stirchley, Harborne, Moseley, Alvechurch, Barnt Green and Blackwell.
+Elliott Stanley stated in October 2025 that "We want to cover the city centre at some point".
 Attaching flags to lampposts without the permission of the relevant highways authority is not allowed and people doing so may be committing an offence.